-Once you’ve created the repository, navigate to the DTR web UI, go to the repository details page, and choose Promotions.
+Once you’ve created the repository, navigate to the repository page on the DTR web interface, and select the Promotions tab.

-Click New promotion policy, and define the criteria that an image needs to meet to be promoted.
+Click New promotion policy, and define the image promotion criteria.

 Now you need to choose what happens to an image that meets all the criteria.

-Select the organization and repository where the image is going to be pushed.
+Select the target organization or namespace and repository where the image is going to be pushed.
 You can choose to keep the image tag, or transform the tag into something more meaningful in the destination repository, by using a tag template.

 In this example, if an image in the